RobbinWijdenes/FedExAssignment/README.md

 # FedEx Frontend QA - Javascript Test Assessment

+Instructions html report:
+Create html test report with `node cucumber-html-report` Test reports can be changed. in `cucumber-html-report.json`

+Bug found:
+- When user clears search form previous results are not removed.

 # Read the ASSESSMENT

 The assessment information is located in the file: [ASSESSMENT.MD](./ASSESSMENT.MD)